 Alcohol is a depressant drug, which means it slows down the messages traveling between the brain and the body.

-Other types of amphetamines such as speed are produced and sold illegally.
-The more potent form, crystal methamphetamine (ice), is covered on a different page.
+Other types of amphetamines such as speed produced and sold illegally.
+The potent form, crystal methamphetamine (ice), covered in a different page.

 Other names Speed, fast, up, uppers, louee, goey, whiz.

 Anabolic steroids are drugs that help the growth and repair of muscle tissue.
 They are synthetic hormones that imitate male sex hormones, specifically testosterone.
-They can increase lean muscle mass, strength and endurance, but only if used in conjunction with certain exercise and diet regimes1.
-They can also help people reduce fat and recover quicker from injury.
+It can increase lean muscle mass, strength, and endurance.
+But only if used in conjunction with certain exercise and diet regimes1.
+Also, help people reduce fat and recover quicker from injury.

-Anabolic steroids are classed as performance and image enhancing drugs (PIEDs).
-These substances are taken by people with the intention of improving their physical appearance or enhancing their sporting performance.
+Anabolic steroids classed as performance and image enhancing drugs (PIEDs).
+These substances take by people with the intention of improving their physical appearance.
+Enhancing their sporting performance.

-Corticosteroids are a class of drug used to treat inflammatory arthritis and other inflammatory conditions such as asthma.
-They are commonly referred to as “steroids,” and people often believe them to be the same thing as anabolic steroids.
+Corticosteroids are a class of drug used to treat inflammatory arthritis.
+Other inflammatory conditions such as asthma.
+They are commonly referred to as “steroids,” and people believe the same thing as anabolic steroids.

 Other names roids, gear or juice

 Buprenorphine (pronounced bew-pre-nor-feen) is a prescription drug.
-It is taken as a replacement in the treatment of heroin and methadone dependence.
-Replacing a prescribed drug to treat a drug of dependence in this way is known as pharmacotherapy.
+It takes as a replacement in the treatment of heroin and methadone dependence.
+Replacing a prescribed drug to treat a drug of dependence in this way known as pharmacotherapy.

-Buprenorphine pharmacotherapy can be used to: Help people to withdraw from heroin and methadone.
-Reduce the need to use heroin – this is known as buprenorphine maintenance.
+Buprenorphine pharmacotherapy can use to help people to withdraw from heroin and methadone.
+Reduce the need to use heroin – this known as buprenorphine maintenance.
 Treat severe pain.

 There are two formulations of buprenorphine available for people on pharmacotherapy treatment in Victoria: Suboxone Sublingual Film® – A combination of buprenorphine and naloxone (also known as Narcan®).
 This is the most widely used form Subutex Sublingual Tablets® – Contains only buprenorphine.

-- Cocaine hydrochloride: a white, crystalline powder with a bitter, numbing taste.
-Cocaine hydrochloride is often mixed, or ‘cut’, with other substances such as lactose and glucose, to dilute it before being sold.
+- Cocaine hydrochloride: white, crystalline powder with a bitter, numbing taste.
+Cocaine hydrochloride is mix, or ‘cut’, with other substances such as lactose and glucose, to dilute it before sale.